 For years when I would tell someone about my quest to run a half marathon in all 50 states, often their response would be, “Have you run a race in Hawaii yet?” to which I would reply, “Yes, Hawaii was one of the first half marathons I ever ran, before I had the goal of running a half marathon in all 50 states.”
 Now that I’ve been to Alaska, I have to wonder why no one ever asked if I had ever run a race in Alaska.
 The natural ruggedness of the state makes it one of the most beautiful and unique places in the United States.

 I certainly wasn’t surprised at how beautiful Alaska was when I got there.
 Honestly, I had high expectations for Alaska, and it didn’t disappoint.
 So why did it take me so long to run a race in Alaska then?
 My daughter.
 To be perfectly honest, I didn’t want her to get eaten by a bear, and I thought when she was younger and smaller, she would be bear bait.
 It may sound crazy, but that’s where my mind went as a parent.
-Now that she’s almost 13, I thought she would be big enough to not be an easy target for a bear.
+Once she had grown to the size of a small adult, I thought she would be big enough to not be an easy target for a bear.

 It was 54 degrees and overcast at 9:30 when the half marathon started.
 The course very quickly went to running trails and within less than a mile was off public roads.
 The beginning of the race went downhill, and since it was an out-and-back course, that meant the finish went uphill, but I’ll get to that later.
 I was hoping for some nice water views near the beginning of the trail, but that was short-lived, as we only got a few glimpses of the water.